seaneff/dataviz/README.md

 `TidyTuesday` is a weekly social data project hosted and organized by the R4DS Data Science community.
 The overarching goal of TidyTuesday is to make learning to work with data easier by providing real-world datasets.

 New data are posted every Monday morning.
 You can use these data to create a visualization, a model, a shiny app, or some other piece of data-science-related output, using R or another programming language.
 For more information on TidyTuesday, please see the [rfordatascience/tidytuesday github repository](https://github.com/rfordatascience/tidytuesday).
+In this repository, I've combined both a number of Tidy Tuesday projects and a few data visualizations I made based on personal interest (e.g., based on data from academic publications I found interesting, or from other data sources).

 ## Data Viz Examples